Adversarial Machine Learning: Bayesian Perspectives: Adversarial Machine Learning: A Review

+In {\em Stackelberg prediction games}, \cite{bruckner2011stackelberg} assume full information of the attacker about the predictive model used by the defender who, in addition, has full information about the adversary's costs and action space. $D$ acts first choosing her parameters; then, $A$, who observes this decision, chooses the optimal data transformation.
+Finding NE in these games leads to a bi-level optimization problem, minimizing the defender's cost function subject to the adversary, after observing the defender's choice, minimizing his cost function.
+As nested optimization problems are intrinsically hard, the authors restrict to simple classes where analytical solutions are available.\footnote{More recently, \cite{naveiro2019gradient} provide efficient gradient methods to approximate solutions in more general problems.}

+In {\em Nash prediction games} both agents act simultaneously. \citet{bruckner2012static} provide conditions for existence and uniqueness of NE in certain subclasses of these games.
+Notice that APPs propose training using instances that are attacked by ``fictitious attackers,'' and hope that this will serve as a proxy for dealing with real attackers.
+However, it is assumed that the fictitious attackers' costs and probabilities are CK, which is not realistic in security scenarios.
+Deviations from the assumed attackers' models potentially lead to severe performance degradation as we later illustrate.

-The usual framework for robustifying models against these examples is adversarial training (AT) \citep{madry2018towards}, based on solving a bi-level optimization problem whose objective function is the empirical risk of a model under worst case data perturbations.
-AT approximates the inner optimization through a projected gradient descent (PGD) algorithm, ensuring that the perturbed input falls within a tolerable boundary. \footnote{It is possible to frame the inner optimization problem as a \emph{mixed integer linear program} and use general purpose optimizers to search for adversarial examples, see \cite{blog}.
-Note though that for moderate to large networks in mainstream tasks, exact optimization is still computationally intractable.} The complexity of this attack depends on the chosen norm.
-However, recent pointers urge modellers to depart from using norm based approaches \citep{carlini2019evaluating} and develop more realistic attack models, as in \cite{brown2017adversarial} adversarial patches.
+Another important family of defenses that affect the training stage are those that aim at robustifying models against adversarial examples. {\em Adversarial training} (AT) \citep{madry2018towards} is the most important one.
+It aims at choosing a parametric model (usually a NN) that minimizes the empirical risk evaluated under worst-case data perturbations.
+Thus, it can be viewed as a zero-sum version of an APP: in AT, the fictitious attacker is assumed to select the data manipulation that maximizes the defender's costs within some constrained region.
+AT approximates the inner optimization through the PGD algorithm, ensuring that the perturbed input falls within a tolerable boundary, usually specified through some restriction on a norm distance.
+Attack complexity depends on the chosen norm.
+However, recent pointers urge modellers to depart from using norm based approaches \citep{carlini2019evaluating} and develop more realistic attack models as in \possessivecite{brown2017adversarial} adversarial patches.